CryptoMechanics/lightproof-db/README.md

 # lightproof-db

 Lightproof-db for antelope stores the block id, number and active nodes for each block.
 It exposes the data through an http GET server.
-Currently firehose and SHIP are supported for consuming blocks and extracting the data for the lmdb database tables.
+Currently regular nodeos, firehose and SHIP are supported for consuming blocks and extracting the data for the lmdb database tables.

 ## Instructions